taviandir/confetti-extension/README.md

 # Why

-This extensions aims to enhance the UI experience in Conflict Of Nations.
-I made this script to fix the issues that frustrates me and to add functionality I think is lacking and should already exist.
+CONfetti enhances the UI experience in Conflict Of Nations.
+I created this extension to add functionality that I and others think should already exist.

 # Features